BobWritesCode/ci-Project3/README.md

 #### First Time User

-> *"As a person who like likes to play games, I would like something that provides some challenges but not overly difficult to learn"*
+> *"As a person who like likes to play games, I would like something that provides some challenges but not overly difficult to learn."*
 >
-> *"As a competitive player, I would like to know how I compare with other users and go for top of a leader board"*
+> *"As a competitive player, I would like to know how I compare with other users and go for top of a leader board."*
 >
 > *"As someone unfamiliar with tycoon game concept, I would like something that is to pick up and provides adequate direction."*

 ### User Requirements

+> *"As a returning user, I would like to see a list of current high-scores."*
+>
+> *"I would like to be able to continue a game where I left off."*
+>
+> *"I would the experience to be different each time I play."*

 #### First Time User